RaffaeleLeo/Masters-Thesis/README.md

 rlhf-bert.ipynb then takes this finetuned model and performs reinforcement learning on it, using the SON model I made outlined in my thesis.

+rlhf2.ipynd is the attempt to create the SON from scratch without bert, this is a direction that needs to be explored more.

 For a detailed description of the SON and how it works please read through Thesis.pdf